Green Beans (or “snap-beans”) and new potatoes were a staple in my home growing up.

 - splash malt vinegar - or, apple cider vinegar (optional)

 - Cook the bacon in a 4 qt. dutch oven or pot until crisp.
-Remove bacon to a paper-towel-lined plate and reserve.
+Remove to a paper-towel-lined plate and reserve.

 - Pour off all but 2 tablespoons of oil, then saute the onions until translucent and starting to brown.
 About 5 minutes.
 Add the garlic and saute for an additional minute.